Real Recipes From Real Home Cooks ®

 5

-To add coloring, I recommend using only gel food colors as they add brilliant color without thinning your frosting.
-For piping, I add all four cups of sugar and blend until stiff glossy peaks form that do not disappear into the bowl after 3-second count.
-If using for "flooding" or filling I only add 3 cups.
+To add coloring, I recommend using gel food colors instead of liquid, as they add brilliant color without thinning your frosting.
+For piping, I use all four cups of sugar and blend until stiff glossy peaks form that do not disappear into the bowl after a 3-second count.
+If using for "flooding" or filling, I only add 3 cups.

 • Adding milk to thin the royal icing.